Last Updated on September 6, 2025 by admin

 Distance from: Pune Railway Station: 3 KM | Pune Airport: 10 KM

 The unique Pataleshwar Cave Temple takes you back in time to the ancient times of Pune.
 It is a masterpiece of rock-cut architecture that captures the city’s old-world charm.
 In the middle of a busy city, this temple is a peaceful place to escape the past.
-This historical site is just a short 3-kilometer drive from the train station or a slightly longer 10-kilometer drive from the airport.
+This historical site is just a short 3-kilometre drive from the train station or a slightly longer 10-kilometre drive from the airport.
 It shows how cultural heritage can be easily integrated into a busy city.

 5. Raja Dinkar Kelkar Museum: A Collector’s Paradise